Gian Antonio Lazier: Pseudo-Byzantine emperor

-From 1720 onwards, Lazier worked to reshape the Constantinian Order into a truly Byzantine-aligned institution, working to preserve Christian-Byzantine heritage and even working to re-establish the Byzantine Empire in some form.
-Previous grand masters of the Constantinian Order had granted knighthoods of their order, but not other types of noble titles.
+From 1720 onwards, Lazier worked to reshape the Constantinian Order into a truly Byzantine-aligned institution.
+He sought to preserve Christian-Byzantine heritage and even worked to re-establish the Byzantine Empire in some form.
+Previous grand masters of the Constantinian Order had granted knighthoods of their order but not other types of noble titles.
 In his role of grand master and prince, Lazier went beyond the efforts of his predecessors, repeatedly granting noble titles attached to the Byzantine Empire.
 Over 50 documents issued by Lazier concerning appointments to the order or grants of nobility have survived, most as paper copies but some as the original parchments.
-In some cases, Lazier requested animals as payment for his grants, with records of requests for parrots and horses.In several cases, Lazier granted rights to landed estates in his claimed lands, regions still under the control of the Ottoman Empire.
-There are records of lands in Bulgaria, Dalmatia, Macedonia, Epirus, and elsewhere being granted by Lazier to his followers in the Ottoman Empire.
+In some cases, Lazier requested animals as payment for his grants, with records of requests for parrots and horses.In several cases Lazier granted rights to landed estates in his claimed lands, regions still under the control of the Ottoman Empire.
+There are records of lands in Ottoman-controlled Bulgaria, Dalmatia, Macedonia, and Epirus being 'granted' by Lazier to his followers.
 In one document, dated to December 1721, the brothers John Matthew and Peter Ludovisi, granted landed titles in the Peloponnese, are assured that as soon as the Ottomans are driven out from the peninsula, either through a peace treaty or force of arms, they will be instated there and be able to rule "forever".
-Effectively operating as a pseudo-Byzantine emperor in exile, several of Lazier's own documents reference the existence of a virtual Byzantine Empire as a present, and not defunct, entity, effectively envisioned as a government in exile under Lazier's rule.
-The German historian Christian Gastgeber has alternatively described Lazier's activities as effectively amounting to re-founding the Byzantine Empire as a political, albeit landless, entity, and as marking the foundation of his own imaginary realm.
+Lazier thus effectively operated as if he was a pseudo-Byzantine emperor in exile.
+Several of his own documents reference the existence of a virtual Byzantine Empire as a present (and not defunct) entity, effectively envisioned as a government in exile under Lazier.
+The German historian Christian Gastgeber considered Lazier's activities to effectively amount to both re-founding the Byzantine Empire as a political (albeit landless) entity and as marking the foundation of his own imaginary realm.
 Lazier used different terms for his landless empire, including imperium Romano-Byzantium, imperium sacrum Romano-Byzantium and sacrum Romanum imperium orientale nostrum Byzantium.
 Later texts typically also added the additional qualifiers Asiaticum and Trapezuntinum.
 According to Gastgeber, Lazier's activities further revived interest in the Byzantine Empire in Western Europe.
 The British author Guy Stair Sainty believes that Lazier's activities helped, if ephemerally, to inspire the crusading sentiment among Western Europeans once more.
 Gastgeber believes that if the Habsburgs had captured Constantinople and the surrounding territories, Lazier and the people he had granted titles to would have likely been instated as rulers there.
 Lazier's activities might also have contributed to a recorded increase in privileges and grants by the Habsburg government to the Greek minority in Vienna.